 The rest of the class was working on problem fourteen, on page one thirty-three.
 Melody didn’t hear when the teacher, Mrs. Lilywhite, called her name.

-In a mild panic, she had drawn the symbol (as best she could) as it appeared to her and had shown it to her best friend Yaeko Mitsaki.
+In a mild panic, she had drawn the symbol as best she could and had shown it to her best friend, Yaeko Mitsaki.
 But Yaeko had never seen anything like it.
-Still not sure she wasn’t going insane, Melody faked symptoms of illness so her mother would take her to the doctor, who promptly pronounced her in the prime of health.
-Then it was the eye doctor, who later bragged to her mother that Melody actually had slightly better than 20:20 vision.
+Still not sure she wasn’t going insane, she faked symptoms of illness so her mother would take her to the doctor, who promptly pronounced her in the prime of health.
+Then it was the eye doctor, who later bragged to her mother that she actually had slightly better than 20:20 vision.
 Melody didn’t have the courage to fake outright lunacy in order to get her mother to schedule a visit to the psychiatrist.
 But it no longer seemed necessary: the only time she saw this symbol was here, in this Algebra textbook, and with this problem.
 And even then it took massive amounts of concentration….

-As she focused the alien symbol began moving, changing shape, changing color even … even seemingly growing out of the page as a three-dimensional character, appearing wooden, then metallic, then clear and green as an emerald, an object created by some magical woodworker or jeweler, from a remote, faraway time and place.
-She smiled absentmindedly even as she tried to grasp the symbol with her mind, to try to make it do her bidding—
+As she focused the alien symbol began moving, changing shape, changing color even … even seemingly growing out of the page as a three-dimensional character, appearing wooden, then metallic, then clear and green as an emerald, an object brought to life by some magical woodworker or jeweler, from a remote, faraway time and place.
+She smiled absentmindedly even as she tried to grasp it with her mind, to try to make it do her bidding—

 A large, beefy hand slammed down on her desk.
 “Miss Singleton!”

 Several of her classmates giggled nervously.
 Several others started whispering.
-Melody thought she could hear “freak” and “weirdo” and “dork” among the silenced hissing.
-Her heart pounded with fear.
+She thought she could hear “freak” and “weirdo” and “dork” among the silenced hissing.
 This wasn’t the first time she had been caught like this, focusing on another problem, oblivious to the class—or the lesson.
 Mrs. Lilywhite leaned back, bringing her hands to her enormous cup-holder hips.
 “The answer, Miss Singleton?”
 Her self-righteous glare, coupled with the very slightest of sneers, told Melody that Mrs. Lilywhite already knew that asking the question was unnecessary.